 First found in the British Isles in 1988, in Essex, presumably as an adventive species introduced with imported plant material.
-Has since spread strongly into London and the surrounding counties, parts of the Midlands, Hampshire and Wiltshire.
+Has since spread strongly to the north and west with records (up to 2021) reported from South Yorkshire, Staffordshire and Somerset.
 There is an isolated record from Devon in 2008.
-Within its present core area of south and east England it is often locally common but appears to be very local in Sussex and East Kent.
+It is widespread and common within its core central south-eastern area.

 Foodplant and Larval Feeding Signs

 Juniperus spp. (juniper), see plant distribution map; Chamaecyparis and Cupressus spp. (cypress) including Chamaecyparis lawsoniana (lawson cypress) and Thuja sp (red-cedar).

 In Europe also found on Juniperus phoenicea, J. excelsa, J. foetidissima, J. sabina, J. oxycedrus, J. thurifera and Cupressus semerpvirens.

 Feeding starts with the small larva mining leaves followed by the spinning of silken tubes among the leaflets and feeding on the leaves and in the buds.